 Project Safe Neighborhoods (PSN) is designed to create safer neighborhoods through a sustained reduction in crime associated with gang and gun violence.
 The program's effectiveness is based on the cooperation of local, state, and federal agencies engaged in a unified approach led by the U.S. Attorney (USA) in each district.
-The USA is responsible for establishing a collaborative PSN task force of federal, state, and local law enforcement and other community members to implement gang and gun crime enforcement, intervention and prevention initiatives within the district.
-Through the PSN task force, the USA will implement the five design features of PSN-partnerships, strategic planning, training, outreach, and accountability-to address specific gun and gang crime problems in that district.
-Details on the five design features (also referred to as core elements) can be found later in this grant announcement and online at www.ncjrs.gov/html/bja/205263/.
+The USA is responsible for establishing a collaborative PSN task force of federal, state, and local law enforcement and other community members to implement gang and gun crime enforcement, intervention, and prevention initiatives within the district.
+Through the PSN task force, the USA will implement the five design features of PSN-partnerships; strategic planning, research integration, and crime analysis; training; outreach; and accountability-to address specific gun crime and gang violence, in the most violent neighborhoods.
+Details on the five design features (also referred to as core elements) can be found on page 5-6 and online at www.ncjrs.gov/html/bja/205263/.

 The Department of Justice has transitioned the PSN program from a formula-based allocation of funding to a competitive-based program.
 In a competitive environment, "need" and use of more effective, intelligence- and data-driven strategies will be key factors for funding selections, in addition to performance results and other factors.
-Therefore, grant awards for FY 2012 will be made through a competitive process to encourage and focus funding in high-performing and evidence-based programs where the need is greatest.
-This initiative is authorized by the Consolidated and Further Continuing Appropriations Act, 2012.
+Therefore, grant awards for FY 2014 and beyond will be made through a competitive process to encourage and focus funding in high-performing and evidence-based programs where the need is greatest and where the most violent neighborhoods, within districts, are being addressed.